 - You will never regret doing service learning.
 Many students go beyond their required service hours (typically 20 hours) and some students receive job and/or internship offers from their experience.
 Check out these tips when serving at your site.

 - Service learning participation is reflected on your official transcript.
 This helps when applying for scholarships and/or transfering into a very competitive program.
-To ensure service learning is on your transcript you must register through your Student Center.
+To ensure service learning is on your transcript you must register through our web form.

 - Not all classes offer service learning, but be open-minded if it is.
 Students report performing better in their course work when they participate in service learning....and it helps the community!